Moments (poem): English and Spanish apocryphal versions

 Another English version, attributed to one Nadine Stair or Nadine Strain, starts:

 If I Had My Life to Live Over I'd dare to make more mistakes next time.
 I'd relax, I would limber up.
 I would be sillier than I have been this trip.
 I would take fewer things seriously.
 I would take more chances.
 I would climb more mountains and swim more rivers.
 I would eat more ice cream and less beans.This version, supposedly written by Nadine Stair, is the most common version in North America.
 However it is doubtful that Nadine Stair ever existed.
 Just how Nadine Stair came to attributed as the author is unknown.
-Nonetheless, what is known, is that Sandar Martz produced an anthology of poems dealing with women and aging.
+Nonetheless, what is known, is that Sandra Martz produced an anthology of poems dealing with women and aging.
 In this anthology she attributes Don Herold's poem, with some modifications, to a certain Nadine Stair.
 This was likely done because the anthology was sold as being written by women, for women—and consequently, a poem written by a man would not have appealed to female readers.

 One of the most spread Spanish versions wrongly attributed to Borges starts with the following verses: